Aliases for MAP2K3 Gene

 GeneCards Summary for MAP2K3 Gene

 MAP2K3 (Mitogen-Activated Protein Kinase Kinase 3) is a Protein Coding gene.
-Among its related pathways are Activated TLR4 signalling and VEGF Signaling Pathway.
+Diseases associated with MAP2K3 include Cerebral Cavernous Malformations-2.
+Among its related pathways are Trk receptor signaling mediated by the MAPK pathway and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP2K6.

 UniProtKB/Swiss-Prot for MAP2K3 Gene